-a.
-Risk/Hazard Factors and Complexity of Project

-BACKGROUND: List potential risks to the project, what would trigger the risk, and the potential impact of that risk.
+- a.
+Risk/Hazard Factors and Complexity of Project - BACKGROUND: List potential risks to the project, what would trigger the risk, and the potential impact of that risk.
 This section is meant to analyze potential setbacks upfront to address those issues early and mitigate and potential problems.

-RISK RISK TRIGGERS POTENTIAL DESCRIPTION IMPACT EXAMPLE:1 Schedule Failure to meet a milestone Scope change Schedule delay EXAMPLE: 2 Complexity Technically specific design criteria on SCIF More time and detail required Need a technical expert to assist with design (time and money)
+RISK RISK TRIGGERS POTENTIAL IMPACT EVAMDI E.1 Eailurata maata Saana ahanga Sahadula dalay Schedule milestone scope change Schedule delay EXAMPLE: 2 Complexity Technically specific design criteria on SCIF More time and detail required Need a technical expert to assist with design (time and money)

-b.
-Quality Assurance Process

-BACKGROUND: Outline the District-specific quality assurance procedures here.
+- b.
+Quality Assurance Process - BACKGROUND: Outline the District-specific quality assurance procedures here.
 This can be achieved by either referencing the district Business Quality Process or noting the process below.